MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/overview.md

 Name | Description
 --- | ---
 [ApiCenterOnboardingPlugin](./apicenteronboardingplugin.md)|Checks if the APIs used in an app are registered in the specified Azure API Center instance.
+[ApiCenterProductionVersionPlugin](./apicenterproductionversionplugin.md)|Checks if the APIs used in an app are production version of the APIs registered in the specified Azure API Center instance.

 ## Microsoft Entra plugins